dotnet/csharpstandard/standard/variables.md

 A *local_variable_declaration* can occur in a *block*, a *for_statement*, a *switch_block*, or a *using_statement*.
 A *declaration_expression* can occur as an `out` *argument_value*, and as a *tuple_element* that is the target of a deconstructing assignment ([§12.21.2](expressions.md#12212-simple-assignment)).

 The lifetime of a local variable is the portion of program execution during which storage is guaranteed to be reserved for it.
 This lifetime extends from entry into the scope with which it is associated, at least until execution of that scope ends in some way.
 (Entering an enclosed *block*, calling a method, or yielding a value from an iterator block suspends, but does not end, execution of the current scope.)
 If the local variable is captured by an anonymous function ([§12.19.6.2](expressions.md#121962-captured-outer-variables)), its lifetime extends at least until the delegate or expression tree created from the anonymous function, along with any other objects that come to reference the captured variable, are eligible for garbage collection.
-If the parent scope is entered recursively or iteratively, a new instance of the local variable is created each time, and its *local_variable_initializer*, if any, is evaluated each time.
+If the parent scope is entered recursively or iteratively, a new instance of the local variable is created each time, and its initializer, if any, is evaluated each time.

 > *Note*: A local variable is instantiated each time its scope is entered.
 This behavior is visible to user code containing anonymous methods. *end note*
 <!-- markdownlint-disable MD028 -->